Mona123mona/Mona123mona/README.md

 ## 👋 Hi,
 - I’m Mohini Borkar
-- i am working at BeatsVibe technologies.
+- I am working at BeatsVibe technologies.
 - 🌱 I’m currently learning Python, Java and C++
 - 💞️ I’m looking to collaborate on focusing on performance optimization and competitive coding patterns.
 - 📫 How to reach me with scaling real-time systems, handling audio data pipelines, and deploying lightweight backends for live projects.